spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 ## Introduction

 Once a global symbol of stability, prosperity, and personal freedom, Canada is now a cautionary tale of reckless leadership, unchecked government overreach, and societal decay.
-Since Justin Trudeau's Liberals took power in 2015, the country has spiraled into an economic and political quagmire, with its decline accelerating year after year.
+Since Justin Trudeau's Liberals took power in 2015, the country has spiraled into an economic and political fiasco, with its decline accelerating year after year.
 What was once a proud and resilient nation has become a fragile shell of its former self—drowning in debt, crippled by complacency, and increasingly unrecognizable to those who once believed in its promise.
 The evidence is staggering: the economy is stagnant, with per-capita GDP growth at record lows while federal spending has skyrocketed by 75% in just eight years.
 Nearly a trillion dollars in new debt has shackled future generations, inflation reached a 40-year high, and the government's fiscal mismanagement has driven Canada into economic quicksand.
 Trudeau's regime—riddled with scandals, corruption, and ethical violations—has repeatedly evaded accountability, even shutting down Parliament when scrutiny became too intense.

 But the problem runs deeper than economics.
 Freedoms have eroded at an alarming rate.
 The Trudeau government set a dangerous precedent in 2022 by invoking the Emergencies Act to crush peaceful protests, freezing citizens' bank accounts like an authoritarian dictatorship.
 Speech laws continue tightening, with proposed legislation aiming to police "online harms" under Orwellian pretenses, and mainstream media—propped up by government bailouts—parrots the official narrative without question.
 Public apathy and mass complacency have only emboldened the overreach, creating a passive, government-dependent populace that accepts decline rather than fights against it.